dappforce/subsocial-docs/docs/lightpaper/architecture/CrossChain.md

 make payments on Subsocial.
 The primary interest for this is likely to be paying for subscriptions in either DOT, KSM, or any of the various stablecoins.
-Additionally, it would allow integration of functionality from other parachains, such as decentralized identifier solutions from KILT, or prediction markets from Zeigesit.
+Additionally, it would allow integration of functionality from other parachains, such as decentralized identifier solutions from KILT, or prediction markets from Zeitgeist.